jedwardsol/esejs/README.md

-This describes 3 ways of running Javascript programs.
+This describes a couple of ways of running Javascript programs.

 # 0 managing and editing files

 ## Windows

 Press Windows-R  to get the "Run" dialog.